Deposits that do not need to be registered

 damage you may do to the property

-cleaning bills if you have left the property in poor condition
+cleaning bills if you leave the property in poor condition

 When you pay your deposit

-get an agreement on the deposit in writing (including what it may be used for)
+agree the deposit amount in writing (including what it may be used for)

 understand how it will be returned at the end of your tenancy

-You can download an inventory If your landlord does not provide one.
+You can create your own inventory If your landlord does not provide one.

 Getting your deposit returned

-At the end of the tenancy there may a slight delay in the return of the deposit so that your landlord can inspect the property and check any outstanding bills.
-It is reasonable for the landlord to make deductions to cover damage to property, furniture or fittings, missing items listed on the inventory, and outstanding rent or fuel bills.
+At the end of the tenancy there may be a delay in the return of the deposit.
+Your landlord will inspect the property and check for any outstanding bills.

 A deposit cannot be used to replace items that are damaged or worn due to normal wear and tear.
 This includes worn carpets and furniture.